- Diversity, Equity, and Inclusion

 1. Completely fill out appropriate sections of the Transfer Credit Form supplied by your college.

-- Engineering students pick up a copy of "College of Engineering Transfer Credit Application" from 167 Olin Hall or print the online form on this website.
+- Engineering students pick up a copy of "College of Engineering Transfer Credit Application" from 180 Rhodes Hall or print the online form on this website.

 - Agriculture and Life Sciences students should follow the instructions on the CALS page regarding Non-Cornell Credit Policies.

-2. Print and complete the online form "Background Information for Students Requesting Computer Science Approval for Transfer Credit from Other Institutions"
+2. Print and complete the online form "Background Information for Students Requesting Computer Science Approval for Transfer Credit from Other Institutions".
+(Please note that students planning to major or minor in CS must take qualifying courses at Cornell, as post-matriculation transfer credit is not accepted beyond credit for CS 11xx.)

-2. Obtain a complete course description (include syllabus if course description doesn't have much detail) from the school from where you would like to take (or have taken) the course you want to transfer.
+3. Obtain a complete course description including syllabus (with list/schedule of topics covered in the course) from the school from where you would like to take (or have taken) the course you want to transfer.

-Note: In order for transfer credit to appear on your Cornell transcript, you must 1) submit your approved transfer credit application to your college registrar's office, and 2) have a transcript from the other institution sent to your college registrar's office.
+Note: In order for transfer credit to appear on your Cornell transcript, you must 1) submit your approved transfer credit application to your college registrar's (or advisng office, and 2) have a transcript from the other institution sent to your college advising/registrar's office.